prevismatias/wave-panel-source/README.md

 1. drag safeguard files into the sg folder
 2. setup strings/links in misc.cs
 3. a: install packages that are needed
-3. b: deleted the packages folder so smart people are only able to use the source, if you're desperate enough you can fix this source in 10 minutes
+(deleted the packages folder so smart people are only able to use the source, if you're desperate enough you can fix this source in 10 minutes)

+#WAVE IS NOT A THING ANYMORE DO NOT GET SCAMMED